All courses are 3 credit hours

-During the final semester students will take an oral exam in an online format in which they need to demonstrate mastery of the program.
+During the final semester students will take a final exam in the form of a written report to demonstrate mastery of the program.
 Students must be in good academic standing.

 Students will proceed with one of the following two options:

 - (1) Read and critique a paper from the statistical literature, for example, from the journal Statistics in Medicine, and present a summary and critique in a written report form.

 - (2) Complete a data analysis to answer a research question and write a report summarizing the goals of the project, the data source, the methods used, the results of the analysis, and the conclusion.

 The students’ academic advisor will serve as the committee chair.
 There is no length requirement for the written report.